Gambling Laws in Luxembourg

 Key Facts

-• Land-based casino and poker gambling are legal, with the country containing just one casino venue, Casino 2000 (only specific poker games are allowed).
+• Land-based casino and poker gambling are legal, with the country containing just one casino venue.

-• Online casino (including live casino sites) and poker gambling are legal in Luxembourg.
-Still, the lack of a licensing system makes obtaining a licence impossible, meaning residents are not prosecuted for playing at foreign sites.
+• Online casino and poker gambling are legal in Luxembourg.
+Still, the lack of a licensing system makes obtaining one impossible, meaning residents are not prosecuted for playing at foreign sites.

-• Both lottery and bingo games are legal but are under monopoly control by Loterie Nationale, with only small charity activities outside of the operator permitted.
+• Both lottery and bingo games are legal but are under monopoly control by Loterie Nationale.

-• Sports betting is also legal and under monopoly control by Loterie Nationale.
+• Sports betting (online and in-person) is also legal and under monopoly control by Loterie Nationale.

 Giuseppe Faraone